yugabyte/yugabyte-db/docs/content/preview/faq/yugabytedb-managed-faq.md

 #### Cluster (YugabyteDB) version upgrade

 To keep up with the latest bug fixes, improvements, and security fixes, Yugabyte upgrades your cluster database to the [latest version](#what-version-of-yugabytedb-does-my-cluster-run-on).
+A backup is automatically run before a database upgrade.

 Yugabyte only upgrades clusters during scheduled maintenance windows.
 Yugabyte notifies you in advance of any upcoming upgrade via email.
 The email includes the date and time of the maintenance window.
 An Upcoming Maintenance badge is also displayed on the cluster.
 You can start the upgrade any time by signing in to YugabyteDB Managed, selecting the cluster, clicking the **Upcoming Maintenance** badge, and clicking **Upgrade Now**.
 To delay the maintenance, click **Delay to next available window**.
 To manage maintenance windows, select the cluster [Maintenance tab](../../yugabyte-cloud/cloud-clusters/cloud-maintenance/).